zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/15-sinhala-amazon.md

 [Msdiv 185] (#msdiv185) {#msdiv185 .ref .msdiv} (15 - 16)

 [APZ 185.1] (#apz185 .1) {#apz185 .1 .ref .apz} "Someone in two names
-The omnidirectional of a mother is not omnipous or not” is from all All is an omnipous word that is taken under, without saving omnipus.
+The omnidirectional of a mother is not omnipous or not" is from all All is an omnipous word that is taken under, without saving omnipus.
 This omnidirectional.
 Names are four impulsional masses.
 Image Names Sataramaha Geospatial The image of the four great demons.
-“To Someone” is the Earththththththawed Eksheni Reach to him.
-“A mother is two.
+"To Someone" is the Earththththththawed Eksheni Reach to him.
+"A mother is two.
 Cravings Motherhood Optics I also have a mother.
 (2-6) 7 (ii) (iii) shall be used here)

 [APZ 185.2] (#apz185 .2) {#apz185 .2 .ref .apz} "Someone in two name images
-Whether a mother is omnipous or not” is omnivorous in two name images A mother does not have a science or not a mother.
+Whether a mother is omnipous or not" is omnivorous in two name images A mother does not have a science or not a mother.
 Originally Sindunai and Shantha to be born, and the fire called wisdom

 [APZ 185.3] (#apz185 .3) {#apz185 .3 .ref .apz} "No Mastery
-Does not” does not do the shotting of the object.
+Does not" does not do the shotting of the object.
 Object does not be separated in time (10-4) 2 GeneralsShould be done) This does not have motherhood.
 Stuck Touching does not exclude suffering, does not faint, fainting Not, do not go, do not pull in the chest and do not get into the senses.
 Here